 For each antenna I made a typical half-wave coaxial balun.
 The cable has a velocity factor of 0.84, so the matching coax segment length is 300/98/2*0.84 = 128.6 cm.
 Additionally I put a ferrite choke to reject any unwanted shield current.
 All connections at the feedpoint are joined with a special bi-metallic Cu/Al washers.
 Always use very short leads at the feedpoint, as they can introduce much stray reactance.

-My coax has an aluminium braid, so I put a piece of F-connector on each cable in order to solder them together.
+My coax has an aluminium braid, so I put a piece of F-connector on each cable in order to solder the balun.
 The cable glands should keep the water away.
-Additionally I used a spray dedicated for PCB coating to protect all connections before closing the dipole box.
+Additionally I used a spray dedicated for PCB coating to protect all connections.

 Stacking two Yagis next to each other in a horizontal plane makes the main-lobe significantly narrower.
-However the mutual interaction between elements in vertical polarization degrades the F/B performance, in the worst case to around 20 dB as the model suggest.
-Placing two antennas above each is unfavorable for DX-ing, because such antenna is not more selective to other signals.
+However the mutual interaction between elements in vertical polarization degrades the F/B performance, in the worst case to around 20 dB, as the model suggest.
+Placing two antennas above each is unfavorable for DX-ing, because the azimuth pattern stays untouched.
 Stacking in a vertical plane has also another disadvantage – it is mechanically difficult.

 Personally, I think that stacking distance 200 cm or a little less is the best for this configuration.
 The shorter distance, the wider main lobe is and the deeper nulls between main and side-lobes are.
 The longer distance, the bigger side-lobes are, especially at the top of the band.
 The changes in gain are negligible.
 My 2x 9-el setup has currently a stacking distance of 190 cm.
 The following plots compare the stack with a single antenna.